ucsb-cs56/w20/_labWIP/proj04-EC.md

      various entities.
    * If/when the form is submitted to the `user/settings/update` endpoint, the values should be updated.
 Those updated values should be seen if/when the user returns to the User Settings form
+5. To see whether it is working or not, add columns for "Default Distance" and "Default MinMag" to the `users/index` view that lists users.
+You should see at least your own default distance and minmag show up there.
+If you have the opportunity to allow another user to login to your app (e.g. a friend with a GitHub account that can login in via a different browser on your machine) test that now.
+Otherwise, we'll test that in the last step.
-5. Finally, the Earthquake search should be modified so that when the `earthquakes/search` endpoint is loaded, the values of `Distance (km)` and `Minimum Magnitude` that show up on the form are pre-filled with the defaults from the User Settings, and those values are used in the Earthquake search unless the user changes them.
+6. Now, the Earthquake search should be modified so that when the `earthquakes/search` endpoint is loaded, the values of `Distance (km)` and `Minimum Magnitude` that show up on the form are pre-filled with the defaults from the User Settings, and those values are used in the Earthquake search unless the user changes them.

+7. Finally, to really know whether it is working or not, you'll need to have a separate GitHub user test your app.
+   If you have a friend with
+   a GitHub account handy, you can test on localhost, by opening a different browser.
+You should see that you are able to set different values for distance and minmag, and see those values show up when listing Users, and searching for Earthquakes.

+   But if you can't test with multiple GitHub users on localhost, because no-one else is around, then here's what to do:

+   * Do a pull request and accept it to deploy your app to Heroku, and then go on the Slack, in `#proj4`  channel and ask for a buddy to help test your app.
+Hopefully, they can help test yours as well.

+   * Post a link to your running Heroku app, and indicate you need someone to login,  try updating their Users Settings for default distance and minmag, and then ping you back on Slack.

+   This should allow you to check whether different users can have different distance and minmag settings.
+You should see these values show up in the users menu.

+When all seems to be working, skip down to the "final steps".

 # Final Steps